DaniTheHack3r/eJPT-certification/information_gathering/01_passive_information_gathering/07_google_dorks.md

 - There is a site called google hacking database (https://www.exploit-db.com/google-hacking-database) that will aid you when performing this sort of look ups using google dorks.

-Note: the wp-config.bak in wordpress could be leaked in google if we are not careful, and it could contain credentials of sql databases attached to wordpress.
+**Note**: the wp-config.bak in wordpress could be leaked in google if we are not careful, and it could contain credentials of sql databases attached to wordpress.